 Mahjong is played with a set of tiles (although mahjong card decks do exist).
 Unlike a poker deck where each card is unique, most tiles in mahjong have 4 identical copies.
 The tiles are:

-• Some variants use bonus tiles, most commonly flowers, seasons, or sometimes animals.
+- Some variants use bonus tiles, most commonly flowers and seasons, each with four tiles in the set.
 Unlike the suit and honor tiles, there is only one copy of each bonus tile.
+These are only used for scoring points and do not form part of the player's hand.

 Players take turns drawing and discarding tiles until someone draws a tile which completes a valid winning hand.
-Most of the time, a valid hand consists of four (in Japanese, Cantonese or MCR mahjong) or five (in Taiwanese mahjong) melds and a pair.
+Most of the time, a valid hand consists of four melds and a pair.
 The pair is simply two identical tiles.
 Each meld is either a set of three identical tiles, or a sequence of three tiles in a suit (in poker terms, a straight flush) such as 4, 5, and 6 of bamboo.
 (Only suit tiles can be used to make a sequence.
 Honor and bonus tiles do not have an "order", so you cannot make a "sequence" of winds or dragons.)
 There are some high-value hands which don't fit this pattern, but those can be ignored for now.

 Under some circumstances you can call the tile that was just discarded instead of drawing from the wall (but only the most recent discard; all other previously discarded tiles are not in play anymore).
 When you do so, you must reveal the meld that you have completed and set it aside, and you are not allowed to change it anymore.